trailofbits/vast/README.md

 To use a specific `llvm` provide `-DCMAKE_PREFIX_PATH=<llvm & mlir instalation paths>` option, where `CMAKE_PREFIX_PATH` points to directory containing `LLVMConfig.cmake` and `MLIRConfig.cmake`.

+Note: vast requires LLVM with RTTI enabled.
+Use `LLVM_ENABLE_RTTI=ON` if you build your own LLVM.

 Finally build the project: